 - 1. Write and illustrate a story, using a new sheet of paper for each new page.
 (The paper can be any size.) - 2.
 Tape the pages of the story together from left to right.
-Mount the taped pages to heavier card stock paper to help the book stand. - 3.
-Fold the pages back and forth to form an accordion book.
+Mount the taped pages to heavier card stock paper to help the book stand.

+book.